structurizr/structurizr.github.io/commands/03-server/91-terms-and-conditions.md

 - __"Application"__ means the Structurizr [server](/server) software made available by Structurizr Limited via [prebuilt binaries](/binaries).
 - __"Customer"__ means an organisation or individual purchasing a license directly from Structurizr Limited or via a Reseller for their own use.
-- __"End User"__ means, in the context of a Reseller transaction, the organisation or individual that will use the Application under the license facilitated by the Reseller.
+- __"End User"__ means the organisation or individual that will use the Application for its own internal purposes under the license facilitated by a Reseller or Sub-Reseller.
 - __"EULA"__ means the End-User License Agreement governing use of the Application.
 - __"License"__ means the non-exclusive, non-transferable, limited right to use the Application granted by Structurizr Limited in accordance with the EULA.
 - __"Purchase Order"__ means a written purchase request agreed between the parties setting out the specific license details, pricing, and billing information for a transaction.
 - __"Reseller"__ means an entity or individual authorised by Structurizr Limited under this Agreement to market and facilitate the sale of licenses to End Users on behalf of Structurizr Limited.
+- __"Sub-Reseller"__ means an entity or individual appointed by a Reseller, in accordance with the "Reseller Appointment" section below, to market and facilitate the sale of licenses to End Users.
+References in this Agreement to a "Reseller" shall, where the context permits, be read as including a Sub-Reseller, who shall be bound by the same obligations as a Reseller under this Agreement.
 - __"Unique User"__ has the meaning given in the "License Tiers and Pricing" section below.
 - __"Quotation"__ means a written quote provided by Structurizr Limited setting out the specific license details, pricing, and billing information for a transaction.